siddmegadeth/winDevice/README.md

 #NOTE:
-Ensure the app is not initialized from html using ng-app="myApp" and remove any reference if you are using this API Currenntly use myApp to test this APi as youur app name
+Ensure the app is not initialized from html using ng-app="myApp" and remove any reference if you are using this API Currenntly use myApp to test this APi as youur app name No need to add reference to cordova.js as it is added automatically based on device type. if cordova is detedted then  cordova.js is added.